SleepScore Max

 Chasing sheep

-As someone who falls asleep rather easily, but wakes up badly, I found Max really helpful at showing me what was happening while I slept and what may be impacting my ability to sleep better.
-I'm also a data nut so all those details: the ability to drill down and see how often I cycled through REM, deep and light sleep and even how long I actually slept of course appealed to the science geek in me.
+As someone who falls asleep relatively easily but wakes up badly, I found Max helpful in showing me what was happening while I slept and what may be impacting my ability to sleep better.
+I'm also a data nut, so all those details—the ability to drill down and see how often I cycled through REM, deep and light sleep, and even how long I actually slept—appealed to the science geek in me.

 Most of us chase sleep — we drop money on herbal teas, turn the colors and lights off on our smartphones, and meditate.
 There are also ways to link your connected devices, like lights, to Alexa to create a better sleeping space at home.
 Some of these certainly help.
-Nothing likely replaces just getting into bed earlier and then just going to sleep.
-However, if knowing when you wake up and how often you're hitting deep sleep, can help you change some patterns to get a better night of rest, SleepScore Max is a solid option.
+Nothing likely replaces just getting into bed earlier and then going to sleep.
+However, knowing when you wake up and how often you hit deep sleep can help you change some patterns to get a better night of rest, so SleepScore Max is a solid option.

 Pros: